minhi/zokrates.js/README.md

   COPY --from=builder /home/zokrates/.zokrates* /app/stdlib
 ```

-From then, you can import and use ZoKrates as any other standard Node library.
+From then, you can import and use zokrates.js as any other standard Node library.